imteekay/frontend-infrastructure/tree-shaking/README.md

 When the value is defined but not used anywhere.

 - not exported and not imported
-- not exported ad not used in the file/module
+- not exported and not used in the file/module

 ### Unreachable